 React Native is a React-based framework that allows you to create cross-platform mobile applications for iOS and Android platforms.
 Thanks to React Native, developing cross platform code is made easier and more accessible.
 Developers can create mobile applications that look and feel native to multiple platforms.

 Flutter is an open-source framework created by Google using the Dart programming language.
-Creating interactive UI elements is much easier using Flutter’s widgets, which allow you to create dynamic applications from pre-created templates.
+Creating interactive UI elements is much easier using Flutter’s widgets, which allow you to create dynamic and interactive applications from pre-created templates.

 With Flutter, web developers are able to create cross-platform applications for mobile devices with a single codebase and one programming language.